 Energy Savings and Independence

 Take control of your energy generation and usage by harnessing the power of the sun.
 Not only will you see savings in your utility bills, but the solar installation will increase your property value.

 Solar panels can use direct or indirect sunlight to generate power, meaning they still work even when the light is reflected or partially blocked by clouds.
 In fact, rain actually helps to keep your panels operating efficiently by washing away debris.
 Most utilities in Iowa have strong net metering policies that enable the energy generated by your panels during sunny hours to offset energy that you use at night or other times your system isn't operating at full capacity.

 Investment Resources Available

 In addition to the federal ITC, Iowa has an upfront solar tax incentive that was created in 2012.
-The tax incentive currently offsets up to 15 percent of the cost of a solar project.
-Combined with the federal investment tax credit, the two credits can offset as much as 45 percent of the cost of a solar system.
+The tax incentive currently offsets up to 11 percent of the cost of a solar project.
+Combined with the federal investment tax credit, the two credits can offset nearly 40 percent of the cost of a solar system.
 The program targets homeowners, farmers and businesses, and is capped at $5 million annually, with individual credit caps of $5,000 for residential and $20,000 for business to encourage as many small projects as possible across the state.
 Contact an ISETA member today to see how you can take advantage of the tax credits available!.